cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 ::

-  t_coffee sample_rnaseq1.fasta -special_mode rcoffee_consan
+  $$: t_coffee sample_rnaseq1.fasta -special_mode rcoffee_consan

 This will only work if your sequences are short enough (less than 200 nucleotides).
-A good alternative is the rmcoffee mode that will run Muscle, Probcons4RNA and MAfft and then use the secondary structures predicted by RNApfold.
+A good alternative is the rmcoffee mode that will run Muscle, Probcons4RNA and MAfft and then use the secondary structures predicted by RNApfold:

 ::